 Have you thought about leaving your 9-5 job behind and using your sportsbook as your primary source of revenue?
 You’re not alone – after all, many people who scramble to take calls and texts for their neighborhood sportsbook while negotiating the demands of another full-time job have been where you are in terms of stress.
 Maybe your book brings in a little money on the side, enough to make you think that you can expand.
 Before you make the jump, though, consider whether you are financially ready.

 There are other questions you’ll need to answer, particularly if you are just now launching your book, in addition to how much money you need to start a bookie business.
 These questions include:

-- What is the law with respect to sportsbooks where you live?
+- What is the law concerning sportsbooks where you live?
 (After all, it’s one thing to run an under-the-table book with cash, but once you go online, law enforcement can find you much, much more easily.)

 - How will you go about setting your lines?

 - How much vig do you ask for?